iamnst19/Istio_EKS_Terraform/cluster/README.md

 For the EKS Cluster setup we are using  terraform scripts to setup the cluster from scratch, the ‘.tf’ files for the same can be seen under the cluster folder

-### Cluster creation was completed by setting up a simple EC2  bastion host with the following binaries installed as a prerequisite, they are:
+Cluster creation was completed by setting up a simple EC2  bastion host with the following binaries installed as a prerequisite, they are:

+### Prerequisite before Installing

 - aws cli